-- A. A procurement officer shall issue a solicitation amendment to do any or all of the following:
+- A. The agency chief procurement officer shall issue a solicitation amendment to do any or all of the following:

 - 1. Make changes in the solicitation;

 - 2. Correct defects or ambiguities;

 - 3. Provide additional information or instructions; or - 4.
-Extend the offer due date and time if the procurement officer determines that an extension is in the best interest of the state. - B. If a solicitation is changed by a written solicitation amendment, the procurement officer shall notify suppliers to whom the procurement officer distributed the solicitation. - C. It is the responsibility of the offeror to obtain any solicitation amendments.
+Extend the offer due date and time if the agency chief procurement officer determines that an extension is in the best interest of the state. - B. If a solicitation is changed by a written solicitation amendment, the agency chief procurement officer shall notify suppliers to whom the agency chief procurement officer distributed the solicitation. - C. It is the responsibility of the offeror to obtain any solicitation amendments.
 An offeror shall acknowledge receipt of an amendment in a manner specified in the solicitation amendment on or before the offer due date and time.